 Patients are referred by their cancer doctors to members of the service’s interdisciplinary team.
 The service provides treatment and counseling for physical and emotional symptoms of cancer.
 Assistance includes help with pain, fatigue, depression, anxiety, advanced-care planning and spiritual issues.
 Treatments integrate medical, psychological, social work and spiritual approaches, which are offered along with regular cancer care.
 Care is coordinated with cancer treatments and with the support of patients’ doctors.
 The service does not have after-hours or on-call availability, but works directly with oncologists for these needs.
 Doctors are kept abreast of medication and symptom-management needs.
 Patients who become hospitalized should notify the service for assistance.
 Give us a call at 415-885-7671during Monday-Friday 8:30am – 5:00pm.
 Learn more

-If you are a UCSF cancer patient and would like to meet with a dietitian on a one-on-one basis, appointments can be scheduled through any of the oncology practices.
+If you are a UCSF cancer patient and would like to meet with a dietitian on a one-on-one basis, requests for appointments can be made by calling 415-502-5547.
 The services are open to UCSF cancer patients at no charge, although donations are appreciated.
 A dietitian is available Monday through Friday between 9 am and 5 pm.
-For more information, contact the Cancer Resource Center at 415.885.3693.
-To schedule an appointment with Greta Macaire, RD, please contact the UCSF medical practice where you are being seen.
 Learn more

 The Cancer Exercise Counseling Program at UCSF offers one-on-one exercise counseling to cancer patients at the UCSF Helen Diller Family Comprehensive Cancer Center.
 Jane Clark and Regan Fedric, cancer exercise trainers certified by the American College of Sports Medicine, offer hour-long exercise classes for cancer patients who are undergoing or who have completed treatment.